Amishmaqbool/nexlayerloveabledeployment/SETUP_COMPLETE.md

 3. Click **New repository secret**
 4. Add:
    - **Name:** `NEXLAYER_MCP_TOKEN`
-   - **Value:** Your NextLayer MCP API token
+   - **Value:** Your Nexlayer MCP API token

 ### 2. Test the Deployment

 Push a change to the `main` branch (or make a change in Lovable/Replit that auto-commits), then:
 1. Go to GitHub → **Actions** tab
-2. Watch the "Deploy to NextLayer" workflow run
+2. Watch the "Deploy to Nexlayer" workflow run
 3. Once complete, check the workflow summary for your deployment URL

 ### 3. Display URL in Lovable/Replit (Optional but Recommended)